circuitdojo/docs/src/nrf9160-sdk-setup-linux.md

    cd ncs
    west init -m https://github.com/nrfconnect/sdk-nrf --mr v1.3.2
    ```
-   This will install the latest stable version of the SDK.
-Once downloaded you can always change versions of the SDK by:
-     1. Changing to the `nrf` directory
-     1. Fetching any new changes using `git fetch origin`
-     1. Checking out the tag you'd like (ex. `git checkout v1.2.2`)
-     1. Running a `west update`

     **💡Note:** if you make changes to the dependency directories, you may see a warning in yellow stating `west` could not update.
 You'll need to clean that dependency or stash it using `git reset --hard` or `git stash`.
 Stashing is preferred that way if you want to save your work.
 1. Once your nRF Connect SDK compontents are downloaded, you'll need to fetch the remaining SDK: